 Tsui Wah Singapore 翠華餐廳 – Famous Hong Kong Cafe Opening At Clarke Quay

-The location of Tsui Wah Restaurant Singapore is at Clarke Quay, opening date at the later part of the year.
+The location of Tsui Wah Restaurant Singapore is set to be at Clarke Quay, with its opening date at the later part of 2018.

 Is it a case of “Don’t have to fly to Hong Kong liao”?
 Well, we shall see.

-This follows the track of other famous Hong Kong food establishments such as Tai Cheong Bakery ,Tim Ho Wan, Mak’s Noodle, and Honolulu Cafe which have opened overseas branches in Singapore, though with varying degrees of success.
-(Some simply didn’t mean the standards.)
+The opening of Tsui Wah follows the track of other famous Hong Kong food establishments such as Tai Cheong Bakery ,Tim Ho Wan, Mak’s Noodle, and Honolulu Cafe which have opened overseas branches in Singapore, though with varying degrees of success.
+(Some simply didn’t meet the standards.)

 Before I fly away from Hong Kong airport, I would usually get a cup of “I love Tsui Wah” milk tea, or pre-packed bottles so that the taste of Hong Kong will still linger after I reach home.